FeesWizard

 How we rank

 Rankings are based on published fees, regulatory standing, available features, and the real cost of common actions (trading, withdrawing, currency conversion).
 We do not accept payment for placement; affiliate relationships do not influence the order.
+The fee data behind this ranking comes from the same verified dataset as our UK Broker Fee Index — a quarterly data study where FX fees alone vary almost tenfold between platforms.

 Frequently Asked Questions